-Join artist in residence and Northfield filmmaker Cecilia Cornejo for Presentation and Discussion for The Wandering House, a documentary project exploring notions of home and belonging, at the St. Mane Theatre in Lanesboro on Friday, February 7 at 7:30 p.m.
-This event will serve as the capstone to an artist residency began in September 2019 in which Cecilia brought The Wandering House, an ice-fishing house retrofitted as an audio recording studio, to various locations including Kenilworth Apartments, the Lanesboro School, the Farmers Market and Parkway Place in downtown, in order to collect stories and oral testimonies from community members willing to share their vision of “home and belonging
+Join artist in residence and Northfield filmmaker Cecilia Cornejo for a Presentation and Discussion for The Wandering House, a documentary project exploring notions of home and belonging, at the St. Mane Theatre in Lanesboro on Friday, February 7 at 7:00 p.m.
+This event will serve as the capstone to an artist residency began in September 2019 in which Cecilia brought The Wandering House, a former ice-fishing house retrofitted as an audio recording studio, to various locations including Kenilworth Apartments, the Lanesboro School, the Farmers Market and Parkway Place in downtown, in order to collect stories and oral testimonies from community members willing to share their vision of “home and belonging

 Cecilia’s work is known for placing community members at the center of the creative process, engaging them as active participants, co-creators of meaning, and architects of their representation.
-During the event community members will have the opportunity to listen to and discuss the project’s findings and collectively decide how to best use and share the material.
+During the event community members will have the opportunity to watch, listen to and discuss the project’s findings and collectively decide how to best use and share the material in the future.

-Northfield filmmaker Cecilia Cornejo is interested in exploring notions of home and belonging in collaboration with the Lanesboro community through The Wandering House, an ice-fishing house she retrofitted as a mobile audio-recording studio, as an artist in residence at Lanesboro Arts September 16 – October 7, 2019 and February 1 – 8, 2020.
-As an immigrant woman of color who has lived in the Midwest for the past twenty years, Cecilia invites community members to record their oral testimonies as they reflect on the significance of home, a concept that some of us may take for granted but is in flux for displaced communities around the globe.
-The Wandering House is designed to encourage curiosity and reflection, engaging participants in the production of collective knowledge and mutual understanding, while amplifying more nuanced narratives of rural life.
+Cecilia explores notions of home and belonging in collaboration with the Lanesboro community through The Wandering House, an ice-fishing house she retrofitted as a mobile audio-recording studio, as an artist in residence at Lanesboro Arts September 16 – October 7, 2019 and February 1 – 8, 2020.
+As an immigrant woman of color who has lived in the Midwest for the past twenty years, Cecilia recorded the oral testimonies of Lanesboro community members, especially seniors and youth, reflecting on the significance of home, a concept that some of us may take for granted but is in flux for displaced communities around the globe.
+The Wandering House was intentionally designed to encourage curiosity and reflection, engaging participants in the production of collective knowledge and mutual understanding, while amplifying more nuanced narratives of rural life.

 For more on Cecilia’s residency in Lanesboro, visit: